Extending Scripture Burrito¶

 Fork an X-Flavor¶

 The easiest way to assemble valid Scripture Burrito is to start with the example closest to your use case.
 Assuming the flavorType is correct, almost all the metadata should “just work”.
 The exception is

 which is where flavor-specific information is stored.
-For experimenting with this part of the XML while keeping everything else valid, set the flavor to something beginning with “x-”.
-The schema will then allow most well-formed XML within flavorDetails.
+For experimenting with this part of the specification while keeping everything else valid, set the flavor to something beginning with “x-”.
+The schema will then allow most well-formed JSON within flavorDetails.

-(This task will be much less painful with a schema-aware XML editor that validates XML after each keystroke. https://www.oxygenxml.com/ provide excellent, commercial editors.
-Open source options include Emacs and command-line validators such as xmllint.)
+(This task will be much less painful with a schema-aware editor that validates after each keystroke.
+See the Real Time Editing section of the README for help on this.)